Posted by Matt on 6/6/2022 to Previously Recorded - YouTube Lives

 Cut a piece of HTV Anything from the ColorSpark HTV Anything 5ft Roll that is large enough to layer the full template on.
 Generally, we like to use about 15".
 The HTV Anything has a shiny side and a dull side.
 Place the HTV Anything Shiny Side up on your platen.
 For the lid and lid edge, cut the htv using your vinyl cutter.
 For the wrap, we've discovered using a larger piece of glitter htv and trimming with scissors after the rhinestones are pressed is easier than trying to align the rhinestones if you happen to shrink your htv.

 The adhesive on the back of the HTV Anything is incredibly strong, so we like to do a "wet application", to give us some wiggle room when applying these wraps to tumblers and lids.
+We also like to peel the backing off of the wrap, trim away a small section of the center of the protective backing and reapply the edge pieces.
+This prevents the entire wrap from sticking before we make sure it's completely lined up.
 Lightly spray the surface of the cup or lid and align the wrap.
 Until you push down and work the water out from behind, you can make slight adjustments, to get the wrap aligned perfectly.
 For the cup lid edge, we don't use a wet application.
 We like to use our left index finger as a guide along the top of the lid, moving and wrapping as we go.
 Then use our right thumb to push down on the rhinestones and glitter, to help secure them to the edge of the lip.